Sanglorian/orcus/Orcus Classes and Powers - current.md

 Crusader multiclass.

-**Requirements:** You cannot take this kit if you belong to any class in the Cleric group (e.g. Crusader), or if you already have a secondary class.
+**Requirements:** You cannot take this kit if you belong to the Crusader class, or if you already have a secondary class.

-**Part-Time Medic (Level 1):** You belong to the Cleric group and the Crusader class (along with any other groups and classes that you belong to), with Crusader becoming your "secondary class".
+**Part-Time Medic (Level 1):** You belong to the Crusader class (along with any other classes that you belong to), with Crusader becoming your "secondary class".
 You gain the following benefits:

 * You can use *infuse with life* once per encounter.

 **Crusader Skills (Level 5):** You become trained in a skill of your choice from the Crusader class skills.

-**Divine Blessing (Level 10):** You learn the *turn undead* Channel Divinity power.
+**Divine Blessing (Level 10):** You learn the *censure undead* Channel Divinity power.
 You can Channel Divinity once per encounter.

 **Associated Disciplines (Level 1):** You can take powers from the Cleric list, and from one of the following disciplines: